Armenia Passport Photo Maker

 Armenia passport photo requirements at a glance

 These specifications reflect the 35×45 mm standard used by the Passport and Visa Department for Armenian passports and biometric documents.
+Each rule links to the detailed standard.
 Confirm details for your specific document before you submit.

 | Requirement | Armenia specification |